GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 NDSL uses unique data types (`Float`/`Int`/`Bool`) which link to commonly used Python data types (`float`/`int`/`bool`).
 Unlike python, however, with NDSL these will be either 32 or 64 bit, depending on the desired execution environment.
-By default, NDSL executes in 64 bit precition.
+By default, NDSL executes in 64 bit precision.
 To control this manually, ensure the environmental variable GT4PY_LITERAL_PRECISION is set to either 32 or 64 prior to execution.

 ## Fields